ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
 I used OpenAI’s o1 model to develop a trading strategy.
-It is DESTROYING the market - <a href="https://medium.com/@austin-starks/i-used-openais-o1-model-to-develop-a-trading-strategy-it-is-destroying-the-market-576a6039e8fa" target="_blank" rel="noopener noreferrer">link</a></h3>
+It is DESTROYING the market - <a href="https://medium.com/datadriveninvestor/i-used-openais-o1-model-to-develop-a-trading-strategy-it-is-destroying-the-market-576a6039e8fa" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Austin Starks`**

 <blockquote>It literally took one try.
 I was shocked.</blockquote>

 <h3>2.
-A Brave New World for Scientific Discovery: Are AI Research Ideas Better? - <a href="https://medium.com/gitconnected/a-brave-new-world-for-scientific-discovery-are-ai-research-ideas-better-5692c5aa8182" target="_blank" rel="noopener noreferrer">link</a></h3>
+Seven Common Causes of Data Leakage in Machine Learning - <a href="https://medium.com/towards-data-science/seven-common-causes-of-data-leakage-in-machine-learning-75f8a6243ea5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Salvatore Raieli`**
+✍️ **posted by `Yu Dong`**

-<blockquote>Can AI Lead Scientific Discovery?
-Or it is just another uchronia?</blockquote>
+<blockquote>Key Steps in data preprocessing, feature engineering, and train-test splitting to prevent data leakage</blockquote>

 <h3>3.
 Say Goodbye to Try/Catch with This New ECMAScript Operator! 🚀 - <a href="https://medium.com/javascript-in-plain-english/say-goodbye-to-try-catch-with-this-new-ecmascript-operator-e2b798c7b7a8" target="_blank" rel="noopener noreferrer">link</a></h3>